 Please note: this post was originally published on July 3, 2015.
 It has been updated to include Spectre.

 Ladies and gentlemen, future Academy Award-winner Kim Basinger.
-She’s incredibly lucky Never Say Never Again is an unofficial Bond movie and therefore traditionally exempt from official ranking.
-Because let’s face it: Basinger goes beyond bland and straight into irritating.
+She’s lucky Never Say Never Again is an unofficial Bond movie and therefore exempt from official ranking.
+Because let’s face it: Basinger is beyond bland.
 Remember Thunderball?
-Due to legal complications about who owned the rights to it, this movie could only exist if it was an adaptation of Thunderball, which means Domino Petachi is basically a poor man’s version of Thunderball‘s Domino Derval.
+Due to legal complications, this movie could only exist if it was an adaptation of Thunderball, which means Domino Petachi is a poor man’s version of Thunderball‘s Domino Derval.
 On paper the stories are the same: increasingly dissatisfied mistress comes to defy the supervillain man in her life with a little push from 007.
 With Domino Derval it was compelling.
-With Domino Petachi it’s just annoying.
-Her struggle to decide whether or not to defy Maximilian Largo has no depth to it because she’s utterly lacking anything approaching depth.
+With Domino Petachi it’s annoying.
+Her struggle to decide whether or not to defy Maximilian Largo has no drama because she’s utterly lacking anything approaching depth.
 If she counted for the official ranking, Ms. Petachi would score very low.
 Par for the course when it comes to Never Say Never Again.

 The worst Bond Girl of all time.
 How did she get here?
 Because Mary Goodnight is the only Bond Girl so dumb she not only almost kills 007 with her own stupidity, but she gets trapped in a closet while 007 beds the movie’s other Bond Girl.
-The pratfalls, they are plentiful.
-Seriously, from the moment she arrives on the screen she starts screwing things up.
+From the moment she arrives onscreen she starts screwing things up.
 I suppose she’s intended to be comic relief, but it isn’t funny so much as mind-blowingly annoying.
 Even Bond is clearly irritated by her incompetence.
 And why not?
 This woman almost kills James by activating Scaramanga’s doomsday machine and aiming its solar-powered lasers at him.
 With her butt.
 Twice.
 Again: with her butt (twice!).
-Yes, you read that correctly.
 Let’s face it: she’s a ditz, and a ditz has no place in a Bond film.
-She’s like an an inept agent from a comedy about spies, except this is supposed to be a serious movie.
+She’s like an inept agent from a comedy about spies, except this is supposed to be serious.
 The best you could say about her is that she looks good in a bikini.
-And let’s face it: we’ve had too many Bond Girls who looked good in a bikini and actually added something to the movie to award her points for that.
+And let’s face it: we’ve had too many Bond Girls who looked good in a bikini and actually added something to the movie to award points for that.

-You have to wonder if producers knew how ridiculous casting Denise Richards as a nuclear scientist was and thought it might work in some bizarre porn-fantasy kind of way.
-The only alternative is that they were just idiots.
+You have to wonder if producers knew how ridiculous casting Denise Richards as a nuclear scientist was and thought it might work in some bizarre porn-fantasy way.
+The only alternative is that they were idiots.
 Or maybe they just hate people.
-Whatever the reasoning, Christmas Jones was foisted upon the world, and the world was just going to have to shut up and take it.
+Whatever the reason, Christmas Jones was foisted upon the world, and the world was just going to have to take it.
 Richards has never been known for her acting, but casting her as a nuclear scientist was a definite bridge too far.
-Her ability to say dialogue convincingly was strained enough without asking her to talk about plutonium like she’s an expert.
+Her ability to say dialogue convincingly was strained enough without asking her to talk about plutonium like an expert.
 Basically, when producers decided to ‘modernize’ Bond Girls, the go-to solution was to make them scientists.
-Virtually all were awful and Christmas Jones is no exception.
-The problem is there’s no character to speak of here.
-Christmas Jones is all surface: hot body, hardcore job, and a touch of surly attitude.
+Virtually all were awful and Christmas is no exception.
+The problem is there’s no character to speak of.
+Christmas is all surface: hot body, hardcore job, and a touch of surliness.
 That’s meant to show you she’s a woman of substance, except producers forgot to give her actual substance.
 They just threw in a Bond Girl who hit all the tired cliches so they could have 007 get laid at the end of the movie.
-Making matters worse, someone involved in the making of The World is Not Enough had a serious hard-on for Lara Croft of Tomb Raider, because they dolled Christmas up in some serious Lara drag with her cropped tank top, short shorts, and boots.
+Making matters worse, someone had a serious hard-on for Tomb Raider, because they dolled Christmas up in some serious Lara Croft drag.
 It just comes across as desperate.
 Did I mention sad?
 It’s sad.